 MANUAL THERAPY & MASSAGE

-Research shows that massage relieves muscular tension, reduces recovery time after exercise and injury, and alleviates symptoms in some chronic conditions like plantar fasciitis and fibromyalgia.
-Structural Integration frees the tight fascia that surrounds muscles so the body can realign and move better.
+Research shows that massage and manual therapy relieve muscular tension, reduce recovery time after exercise and injury, and alleviate symptoms in some chronic conditions like plantar fasciitis and fibromyalgia.

 Releasing Tight Fascia: Structural Integration, Myofascial & Craniosacral Techniques